davidtchiu/davidtchiu.github.io/teaching/cs161/lab11.cards/index.md

   Your output might look bit different, but in general, it appears to be garbage.
 What could be going on?
 Well, we're telling Java to print out an object that isn't a String.
 When this happens, Java will try to find and call the `toString()` method on your object, but we haven't implemented a `toString()` method for Card.

-- Write a new method called toString, which takes no inputs and returns a String.
+- Write a new method called `toString()`, which takes no inputs and returns a String.
 It should be noted that all toString methods have this signature.
 This method should return the a String `<S,V>` where `S` and `V` are the suit and face value, respectively.
 The face value `V` must replace 1 with "A", 11 with "J", 12 with "Q", and 13 with "K".
 If you implemented this method correctly, you should get the following output instead of the cryptic one above:

   ```
   > ------------ HERE IS THE OUTPUT -------------